iuni-cadre/cadre-website-content/pages/02.about-cadre/03.available-datasets/default.md

 ![A map of three datasets that includes Web of Science, USPTO, and Microsoft Academic Graph](illustration1.png?classes=float-right)

 **Current datasets include:**
-* Web of Science: a leading commerical dataset that includes 73 million papers and 1.7 billion citations
+* Web of Science (covering 1900 through 2019): a leading commerical dataset that includes 73 million papers and 1.7 billion citations
+* Web of Science (covering 1900 through 2017)
 * Microsoft Academic Graph: an open bibliometric dataset that holds 208 million documents and 1.4 billion citations
 * U.S. Patent and Trademark Office: for access to 9 million patent application documents

-Interested in gaining access?
-First please read the [CADRE Data Access Policy](https://cadre.iu.edu/resources/data-access-policy).
+Only users from [our BTAA partner insitutions](https://cadre.iu.edu/work-with-us) have access to the Web of Science datasets.
+Interested in using our open data?
+Please read the [CADRE Data Access Policy](https://cadre.iu.edu/resources/data-access-policy).
 You can then complete the [CADRE General Data User Application](https://iuni.iu.edu/resources/cadre/general-data-user).